 That means seeking professional advice.
 Calling on a land surveyor is a crucial part of any land purchase.
-They’ll carry out a feasibility study on the plot to make sure your plans to build there can actually go ahead, and will highlight any potential problems like flood risks, soil pollution or overhead power lines.
-A land survey will also clarify exactly where the boundaries of your land are, to remove any doubt and prevent legal disputes with neighbours down the line.
+They’ll carry out a feasibility study on the land plot to make sure your plans to build there can actually go ahead, and will highlight any potential problems like flood risks, soil pollution or overhead power lines.
+A land survey will also clarify exactly where the boundaries of your plots of land are, to remove any doubt and prevent legal disputes with neighbours down the line.

 You can also do some background checks yourself using HM Land Registry.
 For a small fee you can find details on your land’s history, including its past ownership, planning permission applications, and its general boundaries and rights of way.

 And as we’ve said, it always pays to speak to the relevant LPA about what developments will be possible on the land, even if it already has attached planning permission.
-A pre-application meeting is only informal and no guarantee of consent later on.
+A pre-application meeting is only informal and has no guarantee of consent later on.
 But building a rapport with planning officials by sounding out your plans early on can go a long way when you submit your proposals.